Category Archives: Uncategorized

 p bucket

-keys_url = 'http://10.10.10.1:8098' + '/riak/' + bucket + '?keys=true'
+keys_url = 'https://10.10.10.1:8098' + '/riak/' + bucket + '?keys=true'

 e_keys_url = URI.escape(keys_url)